Tourism In The VUCA World

 He noted: "I spent a stormy and wet few days in Dubrovnik in November at the Dubrovnik International Tourism Conference organised by the Croatian Institute for Tourism.
 The conference attracted over 150 international delegates and it was a great learning experience."

-Chris Cooper is Professor in the School of Events, Tourism and Hospitality at Leeds Beckett University in the UK.
+Chris Cooper is Professor in the School of Events, Tourism and Hospitality Management Leeds Beckett University in the UK.
 He gained his undergraduate degree and PhD in Geography from University College London.